Haejeongy/Algorithm/README.md

-# How to resolve Algorithm problems? 🧐
+# How should i think for solving Algorithm problems very well? 🧐

+# just keep trying !! everyday !!!